sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

    * implementation of different languages (balanced, language of a finite word, ...)
    * specific data structure (suffix tree/trie, rauzy graph, return tree, ...)

+== Classes for finite words ==

+The base class for all finite words is currently in sage.combinat.words.finite_word and is called FiniteWord.
+Some generic algorithms are implemented in the category of languages and factorial languages.
+The specific classes are

+ * sage.combinat.words.word_sequence
+    * Word_sequence: a word built from a Python object which support the [[http://docs.python.org/c-api/sequence.html|sequence protocol]].
+It includes list, tuple, ...
+    * Word_str: a subclass of the one above dedicated for strings
+ * sage.combinat.words.lazy_word:
+    * FiniteWord_iterable: word built from iterators
+    * FiniteWord_callable: word built from a function
+    * ConcatenationFiniteFinite: word built as the concatenation of two words (this class is intended for concatenation of huge words)

+== Comments ==

 What is bad/nice with categories:
  * inheritance of generic code
  * a bit confusing for the user who want to find the implementation of a method